 This organization feeds the poor in Baltimore City, no questions asked and are open 365 days a year.
 On average approximately 500-1,000 people come through daily.
-We partner with the casserole program, where our parishioners are asked to prepare, freeze and drop off a casserole to the parish office and volunteers deliver them to the organization monthly.
-We also have a team that currently drives down one day per month and prepares and serves lunches.
-Contact is email@example.com.
+We have a team that currently drives down twice monthly and prepares and serves lunches.

 Our team supports families during a funeral Mass by greeting, setting up and serving at the Mass.
 Individuals are on call one week/month.

 Provides hosting and set up of hospitality after the funeral in the Adult Education Center.

 Mass and reception for families of those who lost a loved one during the past year.

 Provides spiritual and moral support to families by sending cards and making calls.